How can grandparents start saving for their grandchildren?

 With your grandchild’s ISA, they will also have access to exclusive Foresters Extras membership benefits at no extra cost, including discretionary grants to help cover the cost of things like higher education or healthcare costs such as dental and optical bills.

 With the option for parents or guardians to open an account from any age between 0 and 18 years, there’s no such thing as starting too early to start saving for your grandchild’s future.

 Contributions paid into a Foresters Friendly Junior ISA are invested in a fund which includes stocks and shares, the value of the plans may fall as well as rise and your grandchild may get back less than you have paid in.

 Find out more and open a Junior ISA online today.

 When can my grandchild access the money I save for them?

-With a Junior ISA, your grandchild can access their savings as soon as they turn 18, at which point their ISA will either continue to be invested as an adult ISA, or the money can be used to further their plans, such as going towards university fees, savings for a deposit on their first home, or even buying their first car.
+With a Junior ISA, your grandchild can access their savings as soon as they turn 18, at which point your grandchild’s ISA will either continue to be invested as an adult ISA, or the money can be used to further their plans, such as going towards university fees, savings for a deposit on their first home, or even buying their first car.

 With our Children’s Tax Exempt Plan, your grandchild must be at least 16 years old to receive the cash lump sum.

-You should be aware that in some investment conditions your child may not get back the full amount originally invested.
 Also, bear in mind that tax rules may change and depend on individual circumstances.
 Member benefits are not regulated by the Financial Conduct Authority or the Prudential Regulation Authority.
 The addition of bonuses is not guaranteed.